CrossTheRoadElec/Phoenix6-Documentation/source/index.rst

   - New control modes such as FOC (`velocity-based <https://en.wikipedia.org/wiki/Vector_control_(motor)>`__ control) to take advantage of ~15% increased peak power.
   - Kalman based algorithms for velocity smoothing

-.. card:: CTR-Electronics Blog
+.. card:: CTR Electronics Blog
    :link: https://store.ctr-electronics.com/blog/

-   For news and updates about your CTR-Electronics device, please see the `blog <https://store.ctr-electronics.com/blog/>`__
+   For news and updates about your CTR Electronics device, please see the `blog <https://store.ctr-electronics.com/blog/>`__

 .. grid:: 1 2 3 3
    :gutter: 3